 Every person who, under color of any statute, ordinance, regulation, custom, or usage, of any State or Territory or the District of Columbia, subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws, shall be liable to the party injured in an action at law, suit in equity, or other proper proceeding for redress.

 Under section 1983, government officials and employees may be sued if they violate your civil rights while acting under color of law.
 The US Supreme Court has defined action taken “under color of law” as the misuse of power, possessed by virtue of state law and made possible only because the wrongdoer is clothed with the authority of state law.
 Therefore, police officers acting in the line of duty can be sued for excessive force or other violations of a citizen’s constitutional rights.

-It illegal for an employer in the United States to discriminate based on qualities such as:
+It is illegal for an employer in the United States to discriminate based on qualities such as:

 In employment discrimination lawsuits an employee may recover compensation for compensatory and punitive damages.
 However, there are limits to the compensation that a person can recover which vary on the size of the employer.
 In cases involving age or sex discrimination, a prevailing claimant can recover “liquidated damages” equal to the amount of back pay awarded to the victims.

 In addition to the above-described remedies, the victim can recover attorney’s fees, expert witness fees, and court costs.
 If you believe you were the victim of employment discrimination you should always consult an experienced attorney as soon as possible who can help protect your legal rights.